 Here are some of the payment gateways types and their benefits for business:

 Self-hosted payment gateways handle the entire transaction on their servers.
 Amazon, for example, uses the Amazon Pay processing system.
-The checkout and payment processing goes completely on their site.
-The biggest advantage is the extra high level of security.
+The checkout and payment processing go completely on their site.
+The biggest advantage is the extra level of security.
 But only very large businesses can afford to create their own custom processing system.

-When the gateway takes a customer to a different payment page to handle the complete transaction (i.e. processing and paying) it becomes a “redirect”.
+When the gateway takes a customer to a different payment page to handle the complete transaction (i.e. processing and paying), it becomes a “redirect”.
 An example of redirection is PayPal.
 On the one hand, using this platform adds an extra step for a customer and means that a merchant has less control.
-On the other hand, small businesses can use a Redirect gateway to incorporate the convenience and security of a major platform.
+On the other hand, small businesses can use a redirect-gateway to incorporate the convenience and security of a major platform.

 If you’re selling online, you don’t have to be an online payment gateway expert.
 However, understanding the basic flow of major payment gateway providers is a must to feel confident in what you do.